f-fraysse/lab_mocap/memory-bank/activeContext.md

 ## Current Work Focus

 The Lab MoCap project has successfully transitioned from the volleyball HPE project to a biomechanics laboratory setup.
-The current focus is on **specialized biomechanical analysis applications** with real-time RTSP stream processing and integrated human pose estimation.
+A comprehensive **GUI application** has been developed that wraps the existing functionality into an intuitive interface with real-time angle tracking and customizable visualization.

 ### Primary Achievements